slsa-framework/slsa-policy/README.md

 When a team creates a new file or folder:

-1. If not already done in [Org setup](#org-setup), add users as contributors and give them `write` access.
-Do *NOT* gives them admiin access.
+1. If not already done in [Org setup](#org-setup), org administrators should add team members as contributors and give them `write` access.
+Do *NOT* gives them admin access.
 1. Update the CODEOWNERS file to give permissions to the team members who own the package.
 This allows teams to edit their policies without requiring reviews by the organization admnistrators.

 ##### Call the release service

 When publishing containers, teams must call the release policy service service [image-releaser.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-releaser.yml) from the org's [Release service](#release-service).
 See an example [deploy-image.yml](https://github.com/laurentsimon/slsa-project/blob/main/.github/workflows/deploy-image.yml).
-This workflows would be called with environment set as "staging"itul staging tests have passed.
+This workflows would be called with environment set as "staging" first.
+One staging tests have passed, it may be called with "prod" environment.
+Note that the environment must match one the values defined in the policy definition [echo-server.json](https://github.com/laurentsimon/slsa-org/blob/main/policies/release/echo-server.json).

 After the workflow has successfully run, you may manually verify the release attestation via: